Monthly Archives: July 2016

 At the same time, in our everyday lives, it is only on the foundation of this “unity of nature” aka “university of Being” that we are able to learn language and generally communicate with our surrounding world despite all the various distances we have from it.

 1. Muller-Thym’s manner of expression was exacting in a way that won Etienne Gilson’s great admiration.
 Like Gilson, Muller-Thym held that everything depends on an under-standing of Being as verbal (“to be”), not as substantive: “to be is (…) that ultimate act” of original di-versity as “uni-versity”.
 Because it is originally creative as its way “to be” and because it does not lose or dissipate itself in its creative action, so can we, and all beings, securely be: “while diverse, it is yet that ultimate act in proportion to which each being is being”.
 This hold through difference is what Muller-Thym calls the “Uni-versity of Being” in explicating Meister Eckhart.
-(In the citation, “to be” has been emphasized and hyphenated.)
+(In the citation, emphasis and hyphenation have been added.)

 2. This formula in round brackets stems from McLuhan.
 The following ones in square brackets have been added.